 You can see crazy weeks coming up ahead, plan accordingly, and prepare yourself for the onslaught.

-It’s fun to color code your homeschool and day planner!
 Use one color for household tasks, one for the homeschool, another for appointments, and a fourth for everything else.

 Make your homeschool and day planner fit you with stickers, colored pens, and washi tape.

 These pages can hold detailed to-do lists, meal plans, and daily notes.